 2) A .com is worth far more than other gTLD’s, especially to the eye.

-I made a post recently on other domain extensions and how their value in name at least isn’t very marketable, although it can get high rankings and earnings if you do the proper things, for the eye, it simply doesn’t sell well.
+I made a post on gTLD’s recently on other domain extensions and how their value in name at least isn’t very marketable, although it can get high rankings and earnings if you do the proper things, for the eye, it simply doesn’t sell well.

 So my point is, buy a .com, a .net or a .org, but ideally do not buy other names such as .sale, .tv, .guru, they just don’t have that marketable value behind them (yet).